ABOUT

 BIOGRAPHY

-Jane Liechty is a fine art photographer who lives in State College, Pennsylvania She is from Sheffield, England.
-In her early years, she earned a music degree from The University of Birmingham and a teaching certificate from The University of Cambridge.
-While in Cambridge, she met and married John; they moved to the United States, where she spent much time and energy raising a family.
-Now that the children are grown, she has turned to photography.
+Jane Liechty is a photographer living in State College, Pennsylvania.
+She is from Sheffield, England.
+In her early years, she earned a music degree from the University of Birmingham and a teaching certificate from the University of Cambridge.
+While in Cambridge, she met her husband; they moved to the United States, where she spent much time and energy raising a family.
+Now that the children are grown, she has more time for her camera.

-Jane studies photography at Pennsylvania State University and will graduate with a Bachelor of Design in Professional Photography in December 2024.
-In 2021, she received the Leslie P. Greenhill scholarship – an award that recognizes students with a serious involvement in and commitment to photography.
+Jane studied professional photography at Penn State University and graduated with a Bachelor of Design in December 2024.
+In 2021, she received the Leslie P. Greenhill scholarship—an award recognizing students with a serious involvement in and commitment to photography.

 During 2022-23, Jane lived in Cambridge, England, where she completed two large-scale photography projects.
-The first project tells of her personal experience in Cambridge, and the second, London-opoly, is a visit to the properties on London’s Monopoly gameboard.
+The first project, Portrait of Cambridge, is about this city’s history and culture; the second, London-opoly, visits the properties on London’s Monopoly gameboard.
 Both projects will be published as books.
-Her current project is a wander about quintessential small-town Pennsylvania, in search of the Beautiful and the True.
+Her current projects are twofold: to meander about quintessential small-town Pennsylvania and spend more time photographing the Statues of Westminster in London.

-Jane has exhibited work at the Zoller and Keller galleries at Penn State University and Schlow Library in State College as part of the Central Pennsylvania Festival of the Arts Juried Exhibition.
-Her first solo show will be at the Bellefonte Art Museum in August 2024.
+Jane has exhibited work at the Zoller and Keller galleries at Penn State University, Schlow Library in State College as part of the Central Pennsylvania Festival of the Arts Juried Exhibition, and the Bellefonte Art Museum.

 ARTIST'S STATEMENT

-Form is important: I seek composition.
-Composition is an ideal alignment of Beauty and Truth.
-Beauty reveals structure; without organization, life is chaos; Beauty pushes aside the negative and neutral.
-Truth gives meaning to life; more than fact, it’s the reason and the real.
-I reach for these ideals, striving to overcome the disconnect that, of necessity, exists in all of art.
-Often, I am still.
+Form is paramount.
+Above all, I seek Composition—an ideal alignment of the beautiful and true.
+Without this organization, life gives way to chaos.
+Beauty pushes aside the negative and neutral; for me, it is a direction, not an aesthetic.
+Truth, in turn, gives meaning to life; it’s the reason for life, and an ideal I reach for.
+I strive to overcome the disconnect (between reality and the ideal) that exists in all art.
 Creation is intuitive; I only know it when it happens.

-Photographs simplify the world.
-I like their neat boundaries and how they abstract and package life.
-Reality exists outside a photograph’s frame and flatness.
-Like a model, it approximates the world.
+For me, photographs simplify the world.
+I like their boundaries, how they abstract and package life, and how they model and approximate the world.
 The more photographs align with Beauty and Truth, the better they explain life.
-This is the purpose of my work, and what I hope, in the end, to understand.
+This is the purpose of my work and what I hope, in the end, to understand.